 Acknowledge Language Differences & Establish Policies

 Speaking in a common language helps ease communication barriers.
 When you manage a team that speaks multiple native languages, establishing clear policies about language use can deflect potential tensions, misunderstandings, and embarrassment.

 For starters, normalize the practice of asking people to repeat themselves or asking for an explanation of individual words.
 Disseminate procedures and safety rules in multiple languages if needed.
 You may also want to establish a policy that says that everyone in the room should switch to the default language if anyone enters a room who doesn’t understand the language.

 Create a Psychologically Safe Space to Work In

 Studies out of Northwestern and Stanford Universities have shown that teams function best when team members take turns speaking and exhibit social sensitivity to one another.
-Google’s Project Aristotle took this idea even further, discovering and demonstrating that the key factor underlying successful teamwork is psychological safety, which incorporates factors such as conversational turn-taking.
+Google’s Project Aristotle took this idea even further, discovering and demonstrating that the critical factor underlying successful teamwork is psychological safety, which incorporates elements such as conversational turn-taking.
 Encouraging emotional honesty within a team helps all sorts of diverse team members to work together better.

 Hire a Diverse Workforce

 You can’t foster diversity in the workplace if you’re not hiring diversely.
 This may involve overcoming some implicit bias surrounding talent assessment and changing some of your recruiting methods.

 Choose your interviewing team for their diversity and expertise, and reach out beyond your tried-and-true recruiting sources to find candidates who might not otherwise apply.
 Post job listings and actively recruit with professional organizations that support women and people of color in your field to expand your hiring horizons.